CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 function formatAs12HourClock() {}
 ```

-Suppose we call the function like this:
+a) Suppose we call the function like this:

 ```js
 formatAs12HourClock("20:10");
 ```

 For the call above, what is the
-a) the current output?
+i) the current output?
-b) the 🎯 target output?
+ii) the 🎯 target output?

-Suppose we now call the function like this:
+b) Suppose we now call the function like this:

 ```js
 formatAs12HourClock("05:30");
 ```

 For the call above, what is the
-a) the current output?
+i) the current output?
-b) the 🎯 target output?
+ii) the 🎯 target output?

 {{</note>}}